createlabz/createlabz-public/arduino-upgradedStarterKit/UpDownCounter_595to7Segment/README.md

 * Make use of the other components found on the Arduino Kit

 ## Status
-Project is: _blog post_
+Project is: _complete_

 ## Contact
-Created by Kristine Valderosa
+Created by Kristine Valderosa (DragonClawz or RandomEpicFails in Minecraft Plugin Forums)

 krisval1008@gmail.com